 Posted by marilynch

-How to Avoid Accidents When Biking Monterey County
+How to Avoid Crashes When Biking Monterey County

-Oct 31, 2013, a 17-year-old suffered a bike accident.
+Oct 31, 2013, a 17-year-old suffered a bike crash.
 It’s reported that she may not have heard the bus driver honking because of ear buds.
 (By CA law, people who bike–or drive–are to have only one ear bud in.)
-Click here for a Monterey County Herald story about that accident.
+Click here for a Monterey County Herald story about that crash.
 And share with others:

-Here’s another local accident: Just after Christmas 2012, a nine-year-old Salinas girl suffered a broken leg when she rode her new bike in front of a pick-up truck traveling 25mph.
+Here’s another local crash: Just after Christmas 2012, a nine-year-old Salinas girl suffered a broken leg when she rode her new bike in front of a pick-up truck traveling 25mph.

 “Her helmet-protected head left ‘a pretty good-sized dent’ in the hood,” according to police Cmdr.
 Sheldon Bryan.
 But the bike-friendly Salinas Police Department didn’t want the experience to spoil the girl’s holidays or to stop her from biking again, so they gifted her a new bike and helmet promptly.